Same-sex marriage in North Carolina: Fisher-Borne v. Smith and Gerber v. Cooper

 On June 13, 2012, six same-sex couples filed a federal lawsuit, Fisher-Borne v.
 Smith, that initially sought the right to obtain stepchild adoptions.
 In July 2013, following the June U.S. Supreme Court decision in United States v.
 Windsor, they amended their suit to challenge the constitutionality of the state's denial of marriage rights to same-sex couples.
 They were represented by the American Civil Liberties Union (ACLU) and private attorneys.
 Briefing was completed on August 13, 2014.
 Three same-sex couples filed Gerber v.
 Cooper in federal court in April 2014 seeking North Carolina's recognition of their marriages, which were established in other jurisdictions.
-They were represented by the ACLU and private attorneys.
-Briefing was completed on August 13, 2014.
+They were represented by the ACLU and private attorneys, with briefing completed on August 13, 2014.
 Proceedings in both cases were stayed pending the outcome of a Virginia case, Bostic v.
 Schaefer.
-The U.S. Supreme Court declined the appeal in that case on October 6, 2014, leaving the Fourth Circuit's decision, which found Virginia's ban on same-sex marriage unconstitutional, as binding precedent on courts in North Carolina.
-On July 28, after the Fourth Circuit Court of Appeals' ruling in Bostic, the North Carolina Attorney General, Roy Cooper, had announced that he would no longer defend the state's ban on same-sex marriage.
+The U.S. Supreme Court declined the appeal in that case on October 6, 2014, leaving the Fourth Circuit Court of Appeals' decision, which found Virginia's ban on same-sex marriage unconstitutional, as binding precedent on courts in North Carolina.
+On July 28, after the Fourth Circuit's ruling in Bostic, the North Carolina Attorney General, Roy Cooper, had announced that he would no longer defend the state's ban on same-sex marriage.
 He said that because all judges in North Carolina were bound by the Fourth Circuit's precedent, "today we know our law will almost surely be overturned as well.
 Simply put, it's time to stop making arguments we will lose and instead move forward knowing the ultimate resolution will likely come from the United States Supreme Court."